MyAirVault/BruhMCP/documents/integration-guides/index.md

 ### For Technical Users
 - **API to MCP Mapping Guide** - Detailed technical guide for properly mapping API endpoints to MCP tools and resources, covering all HTTP methods
+- **Logging Implementation Examples** - Comprehensive logging templates and examples for all API operations, ensuring proper access and error logging
 - Additional implementation guides available in the `/backend/` documentation folder

 ## Quick Reference